verosfbay/Amazon_Vine_Analysis/README.md

-# Amazon_Vine_Analysis
+# Amazon Vine Analysis

-The written analysis has the following:

-Overview of the analysis of the Vine program:

-The purpose of this analysis is well defined (3 pt)
-Results:
+## Purpose

+The purpose of this project is to analyze Amazon reviews written by members of the paid Amazon Vine Program.
+The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
+Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are required to publish a review.

+## Results

 There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)
 Summary: